It's one of these bundlers of campaign contributions.

 They're all of the good times.

-Now, this story is telling me that I may be lying to myself about the good times and that uh may not remember them as fondly as they actually are that I may be remembering them more fondly than they actually were.
+Now, this story is telling me that I may be lying to myself about the good times and that I may not remember them as fondly as they actually are.

-And I think this this something to it here that that bad memories stick better because people just tend to uh uh go toward the negative.
+And I think there's something to it here that bad memories stick better because people just tend to go toward the negative.

-And it it's it takes a lot of effort and work to get out of that kind of mindset.
+And it takes a lot of effort and work to get out of that kind of mindset.

 Forecasters are saying that we should expect more hurricanes.